aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 Same goes for making changes to the configuration files.

+See [Installing PHP Extensions](https://aregsar.com/about) for details of installing php extensions using the pecl cli.

+The pecl cli is the php extension installer.

 ## Running a local PHP development Server

 We can run a PHP development server using the following command: